jgz/s3-auth-proxy/README.md

 ### Deploy the proxy using the [bitnami node.js chart](https://github.com/bitnami/charts/tree/master/bitnami/node)

 Make sure to update the AWS\_REGIUON env to the region your chart bucket is in.
+I didn't include the declaration for the bitnami HelmRepository because if your reading this you probably already have it set up or know how to do it.

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2beta1